Open day / offer holder day FAQs

 Open and offer holder day typically run from around 9:00am until 4:00pm, but start and end times may vary slightly and will be advertised in advance of the event.

-You do not have to be here at the start but we hope you will use the programme sent to you via email in advance (if you have booked your place) to plan what you want to do during the day.
+You do not have to be here at the start but we hope you will use the programme sent to you via email in advance (if you have booked your place) to plan what you want to do during the day and book onto your preferred activities.
 The later in the day you arrive, the greater the risk of missing some of the talks/sessions and not being able to fit in all aspects of the programme.

 If you have any questions, wish to discuss accessibility around campus ahead of your visit or to arrange to view our accessible accommodation, please email firstname.lastname@example.org.